How to Protect your Child from a Serious Car Accident Injury

 - Do Not Leave Your Child Alone: You should never leave your child in a car alone, even if you want to run into a store for just a few minutes.
 When it is hot outside, the car’s temperature can rise significantly in a short period of time, leading to devastating injuries, heatstroke, or even death.

-Car Safety- What You Need to Know About The Different Stages of Car Seats, Booster Seats, and Seat Belts
+Car Safety for Children: A Guide to Car Seats, Booster Seats, and Seat Belts

 Many parents may know that when their child is small, they need to be buckled up in a car seat.
 But when it comes to the transition out of this car seat, many are left clueless as to what the next steps are.
 To help you better protect your child, you need to understand the different stages of a car seat, a booster seat, and a seat belt.